k1LoW/ghdag/README.md

 - `usergroups:read`
 - `chat:write.customize` ( optional )

-## Use ghdag as one-shot command on GitHub Actions
+## Use ghdag as the one-shot command on GitHub Actions

+`ghdag` can be used not only as a workflow engine, but also as a utility command in jobs on GitHub Actions.

 ``` console
 $ ghdag do --help